microsoft/azure-health-data-services-toolkit/samples/FeatureSamples/ServiceBusChannel/README.md

 - An authenticated Azure environment.
   - Usually you need to be logged in with the [Azure CLI](https://docs.microsoft.com/cli/azure/).
   - You also can be logged into Azure inside Visual Studio or Visual Studio Code.
-- You will need the Azure Service Bus Data Owner and Storage Blob Contributor role assigned to your account.

 ## Setup your environment

-This sample needs to be configured with `Azure service Bus` and `Azure Storage` to start.
+You need to have an Azure subscription with an Azure Storage account to run this sample.
+Once you have this setup, create a blob container in the storage account.
+Copy the container name and generate a storage account level connection string.
+You also will need a Service Bus access key.
+These will need to be added as configuration for the sample.
 You can configure this either in Visual Studio or by using the command line.

-### Command line

-Run this below command to set up the sample configuration in the dotnet secret store.
+**Visual Studio Code / Command Line**

-Open a command prompt and navigate to `samples\ServiceBusChannelSample` inside of this repository.
+Open a terminal command prompt and navigate to `samples/FeatureSamples/ServiceBusChannel` inside of this repository.
+Run the below to setup configuration with .NET user secrets.
-- For the command line to setup the secret store, you can run these commands:

 ```bash
 dotnet user-secrets init